-Earlier this week the Australian government updated its travel advice for Iran to “reconsider your need to travel” and “do not travel” to areas near the border with Iraq and Afghanistan.
+The Australian government recently updated its travel advice for Iran to “reconsider your need to travel” and “do not travel” to areas near the border with Iraq and Afghanistan.

-Already difficult relations with Iran have threatened to boil over since US President Donald Trump abandoned a deal on Iran’s nuclear programme in 2018.
+Already difficult relations with Iran and Western countries have threatened to boil over since United States President Donald Trump abandoned a deal on Iran’s nuclear programme in 2018.

 Iran has responded by resuming some prescribed nuclear activities, which it insists are allowed under the framework of the 2015 nuclear agreement.